A portable, private shower which can be set up or packed down into a 6kg suitcase in seconds.

 For real luxury EverShower has been made compatible with several gas/propane water heaters such as Coleman’s Hot Water On Demand.
 For a continuous, steamy hot shower this is definitely the way to go.
 If you just want to take the chill off, however, then water can be pre-heated on the stove or campfire, poured into the tub and recycled.
 The free energy of the sun is also a good option.
 Just pour a few litres into the tub, enclose it with the heat-absorption cover and let the sun do its thing.
 In hot regions, of course, it may be preferable not to heat the water at all.
 EverShower shown here with Coleman’s Hot Water On Demand.

 Fresh water can come from any available source within reach of the EverShower pump or, for example, using a regular domestic, mains pressure water hose.
 When the EverShower is set to recycle the water the pump simply stays inside the tub, secured to it’s cradle.
-Water is then added to the tub itself (up to about 10 litres).
-When using the water heater, the pump also stays inside the tub if recycling.
+Water is then added to the tub itself (up to about 10 litres but we find 3 or 4 litres more than sufficient).
+When using the water heater and recycling, the pump also stays inside the tub.
 Water from the tub is simply pumped to the water-heater then up to the shower handset then back into the tub.
+The Coleman water heater can also run directly from a mains pressure water hose.

 EverShower has a surprising ability to function well even in windy conditions.
 It comes with four guy ropes and strong alloy pegs but in practice we’ve found that really only one guy rope has been necessary, in the direction of the wind and attached to an immovable object or just pegged into the ground.